 One of the first things I noticed when we started drinking kefir was the help my husband received with eliminating his acid reflux.
 It was quite surprising to me since he popped antacids like they were candy.
-But fast forward sixteen years and I’ve had so many, many people tell me they’ve gotten off their prescription drugs for Gastroesophageal Reflux Disease (GERD) and every one of them told me kefir was what accomplished the task.
+But fast forward twenty-two years and I've had so many, many people tell me they've gotten off their prescription drugs for Gastroesophageal Reflux Disease (GERD) and every one of them told me kefir was what accomplished the task.

 A man named John came up to me after one of my classes and said, “I take a glass of kefir every day before I go to work—without fail.
 I don’t sweeten it.
 I just drink it straight.
 I wanted to thank you because it allowed me to get off all my medication for acid reflux.
 I feel like a new man after years of struggle with this.”
 Then he smiled, shook my hand, and said, “Kefir is powerful medicine for acid reflux, and you should tell everybody who will listen.”
 I am heeding those words because I have heard time and time again how much kefir helps people who are struggling with acid reflux.

-Inflammation and GERD
+Inflammation And GERD

 Gastroesophageal reflux disease (GERD) occurs when the lower esophageal sphincter malfunctions, allowing the contents of the stomach to flow up into the esophagus.
 Some speculate that an overgrowth of bad bacteria in the stomach causes undigested food to ferment.
 In turn, this fermentation causes gas to build up, eventually forcing the contents of the stomach up into the esophagus.
 This is what creates the symptoms of burning and pain commonly associated with acid reflux.
 Inflammation is one of the main culprits of GERD.
 Excess acid in the esophagus causes inflammation resulting in pain and irritation of the esophageal lining.